cloud36/navigation_drlnd/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+The goal of this project is to train an agent to solve Unity's Banana Collector environment.
+To solve this taks a DQN and Double-DQN were implemented using PyTorch.

+### Environment Overview

 ![Trained Agent][image1]